 Most visitors arrive at North Cascades National Park by car.
 Public transportation options to and from the park are extremely limited but bicycling is a popular and green alternative to driving.

-From the west, State Route 20 connects to Interstate 5 (Exit 230) at Burlington.
+From the west, SR 20 (North Cascades Highway) connects with Interstate 5 (Exit 230) at Burlington.
 From the east, the highway intersects with U.S. Route 97 at Okanogan and with State Route 153 at Twisp.
 Due to avalanche danger, the Washington State Department of Transportation typically closes the roadway between Ross Dam Trailhead and Lone Fir Campground from November to April.

-Hiker and climber access to the northern Picket Range and Mount Shukshan is available from State Route 542 (SR 542) east of Bellingham and the Baker Lake Road northwest of Concrete.
+Hiker and climber access to Copper Ridge, the northern Picket Range and Mount Shuksan is available from State Route 542 (SR 542) east of Bellingham.
+The Sulphide Glacier route on Mount Shuksan is reached from the Baker Lake Road at milepost 82 on the North Cascades Highway.

 Hiker access to Stehekin begins at the Cascade Pass trailhead on the gravel Cascade River Road, the southbound Pacific Crest Trail from State Route 20 near the Rainy Pass picnic area, and from Eagle Creek, War Creek, South Creek and Gilbert trailheads on the Twisp River Road.
 Some of these trails are suitable for stock.
 For more information, please refer to our Trail Guide.